 1.3.2.
 In the case of a sample unit of retro-reflective marking the coefficient of retro-reflection R' shall be measured in conformity with Annex 7, the sample unit being first lightly shaken to remove excess water from the outside.

-2. Test for advance warning triangles
+2. In case of advance warning triangles

-2.1.
-Test of resistance of the retro-reflective device or fluorescent retro-reflecting material

-2.1.1.
-The triangle - collapsible triangles are to be assembled as for use - shall be immersed for 10 minutes in water having a temperature of 50 °C ± 5 °C, with the highest point of the upper part of the illuminating surface being about 20 mm below the water surface.
-Immediately afterwards, this retro-reflective device shall be immersed under the same conditions in water having a temperature of 25 °C ± 5 °C.

-2.1.2.
-After this test, no water shall have penetrated to the reflecting surface of the retro-reflective device.
-If a visual inspection clearly reveals the presence of water, the device has not passed the test.
-Water or water vapour penetration into the edges of fluorescent retro-reflecting materials shall not be deemed to indicate failure.

-2.1.3.
-If the visual inspection does not reveal the presence of water, or in case of doubt the value of the CIL shall again be measured under the same conditions as specified in paragraph 1.2. of Annex 7, after the retro-reflective device has been gently shaken to remove excess water from the outside.
-The CIL shall not have diminished by more than 40 per cent of the values recorded before the test.

-2.2.
-Water test

 The triangle - collapsible advance warning triangles are to be assembled as for use - shall be immersed flat for two hours on the bottom of a tank containing water at 25 °C ± 5 °C, with the active face of the triangle showing upwards and being 5 cm under the surface of the water.
 The triangle shall then be removed and dried.
 No part of the device may exhibit clear signs of deterioration which might impair the effectiveness of the triangle.

-3. Test for marking plates
+3. In case of marking plates

-3.1.
-Resistance to water

 A section of a sample unit not less than 300 mm long shall be immersed in distilled water at a temperature of 23 ± 5ºC for a period of 18 hours; it shall then be left to dry for 24 hours under normal laboratory conditions.

 After completion of the test, the section shall be examined.
 No part inside 10 mm from the cut edge shall show evidence of deterioration which would reduce the effectiveness of the plate.